James Baxter the Horse: Plot

 The destruction of an egg causes BMO (voiced by Niki Yang) to start crying.
-Finn and Jake try to cheer it up, but only make matters worse.
+Finn and Jake try to cheer them up, but only make matters worse.
 Only when James Baxter (voiced by James Baxter), a horse who neighs his name frequently while balancing on a beach ball, arrives on the scene does BMO feel any better.
 Inspired by the actions of James Baxter, Finn and Jake decide that they want to try to make people feel better.
 As such, they journey across the magical land of Ooo (wherein Finn and Jake live) and emulate Baxter's brand of humor by saying their names humorously just like James Baxter.
 However, after interrupting a funeral and accidentally frightening a young Candy Kingdom citizen, they realize that they are merely making people feel worse.

 Finn, Jake, and BMO travel to the So-Und Institute of Sound (a research facility that studies the nature of sound), where they attempt to discover the ultimate "feel-good" sound.
 After much experimentation, Jake eventually decides to morph into and emulate the sound of a trumpet, while Finn feigns playing him.
 Their plan is a success, and they cheer up a multitude of people across Ooo.
 However, when they return to the aforementioned funeral, they accidentally anger the ghost of the deceased individual.
 This spirit overpowers Finn and Jake and attempts to kill them, but before the two meet their demise, James Baxter arrives and calms the ghost by making it laugh.
 With his job completed, Baxter gallops off into the sunset.